-The insurance industry is potentially at risk of being misused for money laundering purposes.
-The products and transactions of the industry can provide an opportunity to launder money.
-As a result, an insurance company or intermediary can be involved, knowingly or unknowingly, in money laundering activities thus exposing it to legal, operational and reputational risks.
+The insurance industry is at potentially at risk of being misused for money laundering and financing of terrorism activities.
+The products and services offered in the insurance industry can provide an opportunity for these criminal activities.
+As a result, an insurer or an insurance intermediary can be involved knowingly or unknowingly in money laundering and /or financing of terrorism activities thus exposing it to legal, operational and reputational risks.

-The Insurance Regulatory Authority , pursuant to its mandate to regulate , supervise and develop the insurance industry has developed guidelines to combat money laundering in the industry.
+The Insurance Regulatory Authority, pursuant to its mandate to regulate, supervise and develop the insurance industry has developed guidelines to combat money laundering and financing of terrorism in the insurance industry.

-Internationally, initiatives to combat the misuse of financial systems by persons laundering money led the formation of the Financial Action Task Force (FATF).
-FATF is an inter-governmental policy making body which sets standards and develops and promotes policies to combat money laundering and terrorist financing.
-To date, FATF has issued 40 recommendations that are considered to provide a complete set of counter measures against money laundering.

-The International Association of Insurance Supervisors (IAIS), of which the Authority is a member, considers the FATF's recommendations to be the international standards in the field of anti-money laundering.
+Internationally, initiatives to prevent the misuse of financial systems by persons laundering money and financing terrorism led to the formation of the Financial Action Task Force (FATF).FATF is an intergovernmental policy making body which sets standards, develop sand promotes policies to combat money laundering and terrorism financing.
+In 2012,FATF revised and issued 40 recommendations on combating money laundering and terrorism financing.
+These are recognized as the global standards on combating money laundering and terrorism financing.
+The International Association of Insurance Supervisors (IAIS), of which the Authority is a member, recognizes the FATF recommendations as the guiding principles on anti-money laundering and combating financing of terrorism.